dimitri/pgloader/pgloader.1.md

 PostgreSQL is done with the real work, those threads are *NOT* counted into the concurrency levels as detailed here.

+By default, as many `CREATE INDEX` threads as the maximum number of indexes per table are found in your source schema.
+It is possible to set the `max parallel create index` *WITH* option to another number in case there's just too many of them to create.

 ## SOURCE FORMATS

 pgloader supports the following input formats: